The Miranda rule/right is based on the historic Miranda v. Arizona case way back 1966.

 In this case

-the suspect who was in custody still wore the blood stains of his victim on his skin and clothing.
+the suspect who was in custody still wore the bloodstains of his victim on his skin and clothing.

 Since the authorities know that they still need to help the victim who is in immediate danger,